Bootloader

 west build -t mcuboot_menuconfig

-# (If enabled) Firmware loader menuconfig
+# Firmware loader menuconfig

 west build -t firmware_loader_menuconfig